echoesactiii/vmail-postfix-dovecot-opendkim/README.md

 ## Introduction
 This Dockerfile will build a container image with Postfix, Dovecot and OpenDKIM for virtual mailhosting.
 Dovecot also has support for sieve/managesieve built into this build.
 The image is based on CentOS 7.
+It also includes rsyslog for logging.

 ## Repositories